Statistical inference for generative adversarial networks and other minimax problems: Introduction

 The theoretical developments in this paper build on two strands of literature.
-Our results for consistent estimation and for constructing confidence sets are based on recent developments in estimation and inference for general set-identified parameters in the partial identification literature in econometrics; our approach relies in particular on the pioneering work of \citet{chernozhukov2007estimation} and \citet{romano2010inference} (for further related references, see the recent survey of this literature in \citealp{molinari2020microeconometrics}).
-The research in the partial identification literature does not, however, consider minimax problems such as (\ref{eq:IntroGANpopula}) or GANs.
-General minimax problems (but no GANs) have previously been considered in the stochastic programming literature in operations research.
+On the one hand, our results for consistent estimation and for constructing confidence sets are based on recent developments in estimation and inference for general set-identified parameters in the partial identification literature in econometrics; our approach relies in particular on the pioneering work of \citet{chernozhukov2007estimation} and \citet{romano2010inference} (for further related references, see the recent survey of this literature in \citealp{molinari2020microeconometrics}).
+Note that conventional theory of point-identified extremum estimators (see, e.g., \citealp[Ch 5]{vanderVaart1998asymptotic}) is not applicable in our setting.
+The research in the partial identification literature does not, however, consider minimax problems such as (\ref{eq:IntroGANpopula}) or GANs, and adjusting to the minimax setting requires some work.
+On the other hand, general minimax problems (but no GANs) have previously been considered in the stochastic programming literature in operations research.
 Our results are particularly closely related to those in \citet{shapiro2008asymptotics} and \citet[Sec 5.1.4]{shapiro2009lectures} who consider consistent estimation (but no confidence sets) in minimax problems, as well as to the foundational results for minimization problems in \citet{shapiro1991asymptotic}.
 Further comparison to all these previous works will be given later in the paper.

-The present paper contributes to the literature by providing the first results for statistical inference in GANs in the practically relevant case of multiple solutions.
-Our results may also be of interest in general minimax problems, not just in GANs.
-As a technical device in our proofs, we establish the Hadamard directional differentiability of certain mappings related to GANs and minimax, and these results may be of independent interest (see Appendix B).
+The present paper contributes to the statistical literature in several ways.
+Although other theoretical aspects of GANs have been considered previously, the present paper provides the first results for statistical inference in GAN minimax problems in the practically relevant case of multiple solutions.
+Our results also apply to other general minimax problems, not just to GANs.
+The confidence sets we provide for the solutions of minimax problems are novel and, in contrast to previous literature, the minimax problems may be non-convex, non-concave, and have multiple solutions (see Section 6 for details).
+Furthermore, as a technical device in our proofs, we establish new Hadamard directional differentiability results of certain mappings related to GANs and general minimax problems, and these results may be of independent interest (see Lemma 3 in Appendix B).